Rotelle

 Rotelle is a type of pasta resembling wheels with spokes.
 They are similar to fiori.

 The name derives from the Italian word for a small wheel.
 In Italy they are also called ruote, and in the US they are often called "wagon wheels".

-They originated in 1900 in Italy, probably in Puglia.
+They originated about 1900 in Italy, probably in Apulia.
 They have the advantage of maintaining their shape intact during cooking, without squashing.

+There are various novelty pastas based on rotelle, where the pasta is not shaped as a wheel, but it is still a flat image that maintains its shape.
+Kraft Foods has made pasta in shapes that appeal to children for decades.